 A recent post by Gartner points out that SaaS will likely remain the largest market segment among the Cloud derivatives, and the forecast is that it should grow to about $116 billion in 2020 due to scalability of the software (details below).

 The Cloud managed service landscape has heated up significantly in the last few years.
 The article notes that by 2022, up to 60% of organizations will use an external service provider’s cloud-managed service offering, which is double the percentage of organizations from 2018.
-This is not surprising, considering that SaaS has several inherent benefits that helps attract customers and boost services by reducing infrastructure and administrative costs.
+This is not surprising, considering that SaaS has several inherent benefits that help attract customers and boost services by reducing infrastructure and administrative costs.

 SaaS in the B2B sector